djienne/XEMM_CROSS_EXCHANGE_MARKET_MAKING_PACIFICA_HYPERLIQUID/README.md

-# XEMM Rust - Cross-Exchange Market Making Bot
+# XEMM Rust - Cross-Exchange Market Making Bot on Pacifica (Maker) and Hyperliquid (Taker)

 A high-performance Rust trading bot that performs single-cycle arbitrage between Pacifica (maker) and Hyperliquid (taker).
 The bot continuously monitors orderbook feeds from both exchanges, places limit orders on Pacifica when profitable opportunities arise, and immediately hedges fills on Hyperliquid.